How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

-Unless something catastrophic happens, like you lose your job, you won’t need to access your $25,000 in the near future.
+Unless something catastrophic happens, such as losing your job, you won’t need to access your $25,000 in the near future.

-You could buy a certificate of deposit, or CD, from Barclays, whose American bank offers some of the highest rates out there for long-term certificates of deposit.
+The American banking arm of Barclays offers some of the highest rates out there for long-term certificates of deposit.

-A CD is money in the bank, just like a savings account, but you agree that you won’t withdraw from the funds for a specific period of time, usually ranging from three months up to five years.
+A CD is money in the bank, just like a savings account.
+However, with a CD, you agree not to withdraw from the funds for a specific period of time, usually ranging from three months up to five years.

 If you withdraw your funds early, you’ll incur a penalty.